avinetworks/docs/avi-ansible-integration/serviceengine/csp/index.rst

   Replace the IP with the IP of your CSP host you want to deploy to.

 3. Make sure you are able to SSH into the CSP device.
+You can logout when done.

   .. code-block:: bash